-At ForrestBrown, we’re getting numerous questions about how businesses can use research and development (R&D) tax incentives alongside the government’s new coronavirus funding.
+At ForrestBrown, we received (and continue to receive) numerous questions about how businesses can access research and development (R&D) tax incentives alongside the government’s Coronavirus funding.

-In this blog, which we update regularly, we aim to provide an accurate appraisal of the situation for businesses and clear up some inaccuracies we have seen published elsewhere.
+In this blog, we provide an accurate appraisal of the situation for businesses and clear up some inaccuracies we have seen published elsewhere.

 If you are an accountant, we have a specific version of this article for your attention: What your clients are wondering about R&D tax credits, COVID-19 and state aid.